bem/bem-components/common.blocks/control/control.en.md

 # control

-A helper block that is used to implement the common functionality of many blocks of `bem-components` library:
+Use this block as a helper block for implementing the common functionality of many blocks of `bem-components` library:

 * [attach](../attach/attach.en.md)
 * [button](../button/button.en.md)